TGPZTT/magellan/README.md

 1. **Solution 1 (Keras Model)**: A simple CNN-based model using TensorFlow/Keras with integrated TensorBoard for real-time progress tracking.
 2. **Solution 2 (PyTorch Model)**: A more complex model using PyTorch Lightning with Wandb for logging metrics.

-Despite the additional complexity of the PyTorch model, the Keras model performed better, highlighting the importance of simplicity in certain cases.

 ### Conclusion
 The goal of this project was to first define a strong baseline model for flood detection using Sentinel-2 imagery and then build a more advanced model to improve upon it.
 Our initial baseline, built with Keras, evolved into a highly effective solution as we refined it through further tuning and data engineering.
 Meanwhile, we designed a more complex PyTorch model incorporating advanced techniques such as class balancing, normalization, and dropout.
 Although the PyTorch model did not outperform the improved Keras baseline, this result highlights potential areas for further exploration rather than the limitations of the approach itself.